UHBiocomputation/Getting-started/PhD-candidates.rst

 - Get your ID card: Go to Hutton Hubduring registration?
 - Get access to the laboratory added to your ID card: ask supervisors to e-mail the head of department.
 For Computer Science this is Simon Trainis.
 Students should not email Simon or Estates/Access Control directly.
-- Get your *two* university user accounts: at registration, else speak to the doctoral college (one account is a student account, the other is an employ account; the latter is used for example to access modules when you are teaching).
+- Get your  university user account: at registration, else speak to the doctoral college (this will be your student account, there is an option to get another account once you become Visiting Lecturer and start teaching).
 - If you are a Tier 4 student, get your Blue card: from our administrators (in B102 or B104).
-- Get key to the lab: ask supervisors to e-mail administrators.
+- **Outdated** Get key to the lab: ask supervisors to e-mail administrators.
 - Get a new system: ask supervisors to file a ticket.
 - Get a desk: speak to lab desk manager.
 - Subscribe to the mailing lists: